-It is essential that you have gained at least grade B in Higher Tier Maths and a B in Physics before you start this subject.
-Most students will take Maths AS Level alongside Physics.
+It is essential that you have gained at least grade B in Higher Tier Maths and a B in Physics or Double Science.
+Most students will take Maths AS/A Level alongside Physics.
 Students studying for Physics A-level should have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.

 Essential: approximately £40 anticipated for new textbook and CDROM.
-All students will be expected to provide their own textbook and/or revision guide, stationery and calculators.
+All students will be expected to provide their own textbook and revision guide, stationery and calculators.

-If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.
+If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of the financial support scheme on our website.